-- Federal Tax Credits - Take advantage of the 26% Federal Renewable Energy Tax Credit for solar and battery storage systems installed by December 31, 2022.
-The tax credit drops to 22% for systems installed during 2023 and expires for systems installed after December 31, 2023.
+- Federal Tax Credits - Take advantage of the 30% Federal Renewable Energy Tax Credit for solar and battery storage systems installed by December 31, 2032.
+The tax credit drops to 26% for systems installed by December 31, 2033, and to 22% for systems installed by December 31, 2034.
+The tax credit expires for systems installed after December 31, 2034.

 - Technical Assistance for Business Electrification – CPAU offers free consultation and on-site assessment to identify electrification opportunities.
 See the Business Electrification Technical Assistance Program for more information.